-Over the past four years, a team of volunteer experts from AMSAT-UK, in collaboration with their colleagues in the Netherlands at AMSAT-NL have been working on a new amateur satellite concept -The FUNcube Project
+Over the past four years, a team of volunteer experts from AMSAT-UK, in collaboration with their colleagues in the Netherlands at AMSAT-NL have worked on a new amateur satellite concept –The FUNcube Project

 The initial plan was to design, build and launch a single spacecraft but further flight opportunities have become available over the past months and the project now comprises of the following missions:

 FUNcube-2 on UKube-1 is a follow-on project and comprises of a set of FUNcube boards that is flying as part of the separate UKube triple cubesat and it has identical goals.
 This spacecraft was successfully launched on a Soyuz rocket from Baikonur on July 8th 2014.
 See this page for the latest UKube-1 information http://funcube.org.uk/news

 They are both intended to support the educational Science, Technology, Engineering and Maths (STEM) initiatives presently underway in the UK and around the world.

 The target audience consists of primary and secondary school pupils and the FUNcubes feature a 145 MHz telemetry beacon that will provide a strong signal for the pupils to receive.

 A simple receiver has also been developed.
 The FUNcube dongle connects to the USB port of a laptop to display telemetry and messages in a visually interesting and stimulating way.
 A easy to use antenna is also available.

 The satellites also carry a materials science experiment, from which the school students can receive telemetry data and which they can compare to the results they obtained from similar reference experiments in the classroom.
 FUNcube is the first CubeSat project that will benefit this group.